JoeUgly/Ringfingers_Roster/README.md

 Suffix: has been summoned\
 Player name: XXsoandsoXX

-An exact match for both the preffix and the suffix is required. \
+An exact match for both the prefix and the suffix is required. \
 A single misinterpreted character in the prefix / suffix will cause the frame (and name) to be discarded.

-This behavior can be changed to be more lenient by invoking the `--loose` option.\
+This behavior can be changed to be more lenient by invoking the `--lenient` or `--verylenient` options.\
+Using `--lenient` will extract a player name, even if a prefix or suffix is not detected. \
+Using `--verylenient` will extract a player name, even if both the prefix and suffix are not detected.\
-Using `--loose` will accept all nameplate text, even without a prefix or suffix match.
-This will cause many more entries into the output file, many of which will be false positives.\
+These options will cause increasingly more entries into the output file, many of which will be false positives.\
-If you want to maximise the chances of detecting a player's name and you are not concerned about a somewhat bloated output file, then use this option.
+If you want to maximise the chances of detecting a player's name and you are not concerned about a somewhat bloated output file, then use these options.

 <br/><br/>
 ## FAQ

 #### What video formats are allowed?
 Anything that OpenCV can read.
-This program uses only very basic error checking in regards to reading a file as a video.
+This program uses only very basic error checking in regards to reading a file as a video.\
+Unpredictable behavior will occur if you attempt to run this program on non-videos.

 <br/><br/>
 #### How can I skip some files in a folder?
 Use your CLI's glob / wildcard capabilities.\
-Example using Windows PowerShell:\
+Example using Windows PowerShell to select only MP4 files:\
 `python C:\Users\jhalb\Downloads\ds3_rc.py $(dir C:\Users\jhalb\Videos\*.mp4)`

-Example using Bash:\
+Example using Bash to select only MP4 files:\
 `python3 /home/jhalb/code/ds3_rc.py /home/jhalb/videos/*.mp4`